ofenerci/HPSC-Fall-2013/lab/lab-02/README.md

     MFLOPS  = 271.003
     latency = 10.332

 The time is in seconds, the MFLOPS is Mega Floating Point Operations per Second, and the latency is in seconds.
+You should also print out the value of `pi` that you calculate to make sure the compiler does not optimize your code too much (e.g. it will not enter the loop if you don't use the value).

 #### Report